Yasuji Okamura: Second Sino-Japanese War

+Conversely, historian Eguchi Keiichi notes that Okamura himself had proclaimed a motto of "Destroy Communism, Love the People" (滅共愛民) and issued three commandments of "Do not burn, do not violate, do not kill" to his men.
+Okamura had these three commandments written in a pamphlet which was distributed to all of his forces on April 8, 1942.
+However, Eguchi concluded that the Three Alls Policy would not entirely cease under Okamura's command and brutal annihilation campaigns persisted, citing the Southern Shandong Communist Eradication Operation (魯南剿共作戦) as one example—which resulted in over 5,000 dead and numerous facilities destroyed including two hospitals and an elementary school.

 In 1944, Okamura was overall commander of Operation Ichigo against airfields in China, while retaining personal command of the Japanese Sixth Area Army.
 A few months later, he was appointed the commander-in-chief of the China Expeditionary Army.
 On 6 April-9 June 1945, Okamura was defeated by the Chinese in the Battle of West Hunan.
 Japan also lost the Second Guangxi campaign in April-21 August 1945 and was expelled from their last position in Guangxi province which was the last battle fought between the Chinese and Japanese.